Sporting Club Thamesmead F.C.: Colours

 SC Thamesmead's colours are black and red striped shirts, with black shorts and socks sponsored by B&W Engineering The away kit is yellow and dark blue shirts, with dark blue shorts and socks also sponsored by B&W Engineering.

 Grounds

 1900 to 2010 the club played at the Seven Acre ground in Abbey Wood.

-2011 - 2014 the club played at Oxford Road, Sidcup.

-Since the 2014/15 season, the club have played their home games at the Sporting Club Thamesmead complex at Bayliss Avenue, London.
-Originally groundsharing with Thamesmead Town F.C., this enabled the club to compete in the FA step 6 (then named) Kent Invicta League and FA national cups.
+From 2011 to 2014 the club played at Oxford Road, Sidcup.
+Since the 2014–15 season, the club have played all of their home games at the Sporting Club Thamesmead complex at Bayliss Avenue, Thamesmead.
+Originally groundsharing with Thamesmead Town F.C., this enabled the club to compete in the FA step 6 (then named) Kent Invicta League as well as FA national cups.
 The reserve and vets teams play on the adjacent new 4G pitch.
-The clubs spiritual homes are Oxford Road, Sidcup and the Seven Acre / RASRA ground in Abbey Wood.